-As the Civil War ended, California and the coast-to-coast railroad filled Anglo Americans with hope, dreams of expansion, and world trade.
+As the American Civil War was coming to an end, the transcontinental railroad filled Anglo Americans with hope, dreams of expansion, and world trade.

-Gee Yang and Lee, two brothers in their early twenties, answered that call.
+Gee Yang and Lee, two brothers in their early twenties, answered the call.

-Leaving young wives with infants and their parents in Guangdong, they sailed across the Pacific Ocean, landed in San Francisco, and made their way to the mountain.
+Leaving young wives, children, and their parents in Guangdong, they sailed across the Pacific Ocean, landed in San Francisco, and made their way to the mountain.

-Crossings is a travel adventure, a story of survival, and a brother’s bond.
-It’s an extreme mountain experience that changed the course of the Gee family and California History.
+Crossings East is an extreme travel and mountain experience that changed the course of the Gee family and California History.
+It is a story of survival, a brother’s bond, and radically changing times.